grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/README.md

 ## 🚀 About Me

 - 💻 I’m currently working with: Java
-- 🌱 Planning to learn: C, ASMs (NASM family), Golang, Rust, Zig and Pythong
+- 🌱 Planning to learn: C, ASMs (NASM family), Golang, Rust, Zig and Python.
 - 🛠️ Favorite tools: Neovim, VSC and Jetbrain tools for Java.
 Portainer and Coolify for docker-related deployments.

 ## 🧰 Tech Stack